pete-livermore/battleships/README.md

         e.target.classList.add('hit')
         ...
   ```

 What I got from the project
 ------
-### General points
+First and foremost, this project required me to get to grips with DOM manipluation - selecting the correct nodes, understanding what they represent in JS (e.g. NodeList) and learning how to alter them in the correct way and sequence.
+I learned a lot about query selectors and event listeners - what exactly they are doing with respect to the DOM and how to best use them to achieve event-based interactivity on the page.

-I felt that this game was particularly
+More fundamentally though, it helped me to better understand JavaScript functions.
+Because the game has an order/flow, I used a number of nested functions, which improved my understanding of variable scope, and declaring vs calling functions.

-The biggest challenge for me was around the computers.
-Firstly the ships need to be randomly placed, but without touching or overlapping, which requires a considerable amount of logic and recursion.
-Secondly when the computer attacks the player's board, if it hits a ship, it should try to hit adjacent squares in all directions until it has established that the ship has been sunk.
+Because I used objects to store the data for the ships, I was initially a little confused by my reset function not 'resetting' the ship objects correctly.
+Through further reading, I was able to solve this, as I was introduced to object reference and spread syntax, which I ultimately went on to cover in lessons.

-### Technical points
+I was quite proud of how I was able to control placement of the player's ships, without touching or overlapping, in tandem with the hover effect.
+Because this game involves placing a multi-square object on the grid, it took a reasonable amount of thought and recursion to 'add' ships to the board in only the available squares.

-Logic for the computer
+What I found most challenging, partly due to time constraints, was establishing a 'smart' CPU so that when the computer attacks the player's board, if it hits a ship, it tries to hit adjacent squares in all directions until it has established that the ship has been sunk.
+There was such a depth to this logic, with so many different scenarios, that it became impossible for me to complete this functionality in the given timeframe and so I had to resort to having the CPU make random attacks on the player's board.

 Future features
 ------
-Smarter logic for the computer
+As mentioned above, I began work on smarter logic for the computer when firing at the player's board and I plan to finish this to make the game more enjoyable and challenging for the player.
+So far I mapped the logic and have begun translating that to JS in pseudocode.